How The Things We Believe In Affect Our Finances

 The sad truth is that our guard is down when we’re so sure of ourselves and we’re probably more likely to have problems.

 We all live with our decisions.
-But many of us fail to see the connections between the problems that we’re having today and the decisions we made yesterday.
+But many of us fail to see the connections between the problems we’re having today and the decisions we made yesterday.

 We chose a new car instead of leaving the money in savings.
-Months later the refrigerator breaks down and we don’t have the money to repair it.
+Months later, the refrigerator breaks down and we don’t have the money to repair it.
 Bad luck has nothing to do with it.
 It’s the decision we made to take the money out of savings that caused the suffering today.

 To understand what went wrong (so that we can learn from the experience), we often have to go beyond the first step.
-Sometimes the problem goes back a few steps.
+Sometimes, the problem goes back a few steps.

 Maybe when you were young, your parents bailed you out when you made a poor choice.